maxKaw/Doctor-Boardroom-Voting-App/README.md

 - Backend Dashboard
 - See results for each question
 - Can create users there and access levels
-- Developed in React Native, PHP, CSS, EXPO.IO
+- Developed in React Native, PHP, SQL, CSS, EXPO.IO
 - Cross-platform App

 ## Screenshots of the app